vedant-jad99/Robotic_Arm_Simulation_in_ROS/README.md

 **Update:**
 - Added gripper to the urdf model.
 Version 1.0.1
 - Modified python script to control node.
 Version 1.1
+- Increased range of shoulder joint.
+- Added functionality to change only position of one joint.
+Version 1.1.1

 ## Note
 If cloning the repository, clone it in your catkin_ws/src folder and run catkin_make command.